teholm/amazon-guardduty-hands-on/README.md

 The first email you receive from GuardDuty indicates that one of your EC2 instances might be compromised:

-*"The EC2 instance i-xxxxxxxxx might be compromised and should be investigated"*
+*"GuardDuty Finding | ID: xxx: The EC2 instance i-xxxxxxxxx might be compromised and should be investigated"*

 ### Diagram of the Attack, Detection, and Remediation